 Dave and I restored chairs in a 500 sq. ft. windowless studio in the River Arts District for 5 years.
 In 2011, I was accepted into the Southern Highlands Craft Guild among really impressive artists and extremely cool people.
 It continued to rain chairs on our heads and in 2014, we decided that we needed a larger space (and sunlight).
 We are forever indebted to Mountain BizWorks, Jodi Rhoden, and Annie Price at Birds Eye Business Planning for invaluable education in business.
 And all that yoga and massage training has been priceless due to the physically demanding work of chair caning.

 The last few years, we have been attending conferences and learning more about the academic side of chairs, their history and design.
-We joined the SeatWeavers Guild and have researched in the archives at the Museum of Early Southern Decorative Arts.
-We’ve been to the Art of Seating Exhibit in both Winston-Salem and Reading, PA.
+We joined The SeatWeavers’ Guild, Inc. and hosted the 2016 Annual Gathering at the Folk Art Center with over 90 chair caners from all over the country in attendance.
+I’ve been to the Art of Seating Exhibit in Winston-Salem, Richmond, and Reading, PA and have researched chairs at every opportunity.
 I love discovering chair caners all over the world on social media.
-I keep in touch regularly with caners on 4 continents and sharing photos of each other’s work and communicating through google translate.
+I spent my 40th birthday in England researching chairs, and went to Scotland a couple years later to study Orkney Chairs.
+I keep in touch regularly with caners on 6 continents, sharing photos of each other’s work and communicating through google translate.